terraform-google-modules/terraform-google-project-factory/examples/gke_shared_vpc/README.md

 This illustrates how to create a project with a shared VPC from a host project that is GKE suitable.

-As shown in this exmaple, GKE shared VPC is only enabled if the "container.googleapis.com" API is in the "activate_apis" variable list.
+As shown in this example, GKE shared VPC is only enabled if the "container.googleapis.com" API is in the "activate_apis" variable list.

 It will do the following: